Leonard George Brown

 Wartime Service

 Leonard went to the Western Front in January 1918.
-He served in the 6th Battalion and was given the Regimental Number 43755.
-This Battalion was part of the 33rd Brigade in the 11th Division.
+His Battalion was part of the 33rd Brigade in the 11th Division.
 He fought in several engagements including Cambrai and Albert.
 He had only been in France for three months when he was gassed at Amiens (Arras may be more likely bearing in mind where he was buried) and he died the following day at a Casualty Clearing Station.
+Although his Nation Roll Of Honour entry suggests that he was killed in action.

 He is buried in the Philosophe British Cemetery, France in Plot 3, Row D, Grave 22.